EMS: Multi-Agent Voting via Efficient Majority-then-Stopping: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable success in complex tasks such as mathematical reasoning, code generation, and commonsense question answering~\cite{kojima2022large,wan2023better,li2025fundamental}.
+Large Language Models (LLMs) have demonstrated remarkable success in complex tasks such as mathematical reasoning, code generation, and commonsense questions answering~\cite{kojima2022large,wan2023better,li2025fundamental}.
 Despite these advancements, a single LLM often exhibits limited reasoning diversity and struggles with problems requiring dynamic, task-specific strategies~\cite{mirzadeh2024gsm,jiang2024peek,guo2024large}.
 Recent research has sought to address these limitations by leveraging multi-agent systems (MAS)~\cite{li2023theory,chen2023agentverse,wu2024autogen}, where multiple LLM-based agents collaborate to tackle complex tasks.
-By aggregating responses from a diverse set of agents, MAS can exploit a variety of reasoning paths, leading to more robust and accurate outcomes than those achieved by individual models.
-A critical aspect of MAS is the aggregation of multiple agent responses into a final decision~\cite{wangself,jiang2023llm,liang2024encouraging,du2023improving}, which is typically achieved through a decision-making operation.
+However, recent studies suggest that the gains of MAS are not necessarily driven by interaction-heavy communication. \citet{choi2025debate,zhou2025multi} show that aggregation can be regarded as a fundamental topology in MAS and can achieve performance comparable to debate in reasoning workflows.